dimus/dimus.github.io/_posts/2015-04-26-first-post.md

 tags: jekyll vim
 date: 2015-04-26 09:16:42
 thumbnail: http://placehold.it/100x100
-title: Date for jekyll metadata
+title: Date for Jekyll&rsquo;s "Front Matter"
 published: true
 ---

-I talked with [pleary][1] yesterday and he mentioned his blog for which he uses jekyll and [github pages][2].
-I liked the idea so now I am plaing with one myself.
+I talked with [pleary][1] yesterday and he mentioned his blog for which he uses Jekyll and [github pages][2].
+I liked the idea so now I am playing with one myself.
 So I follwed [instructions][2], grabbed a [template][3] and now I am all set to write my first blog about making my first blog.